domlobo/pscircle-fork/README.md

         total: 0.1149 / 1.1772 seconds
 ```

-Execution times for printing the image to PNG file:
+Execution times of printing the image to PNG file:

 ```
                   cpu /   wall